 Zeqi Gu

-My research interests lie in computer vision and graphics, with a focus in content creation using generative models.
-My past projects involve cartoon animation, style transfer, video decomposition and matting, and adversarial attacks, for which I've had the fortune to collaborate with Prof. Serge Belongie and Prof. Bharath Hariharan.
-I have interned at NVIDIA, Adobe, and Uber.
+My research interests lie in computer vision and graphics, with a focus on content creation using generative models.
+My past projects involve 3D scene generation, cartoon animation, style transfer, video decomposition and matting, and adversarial attacks.
+I've had the fortune to intern at NVIDIA, Adobe, Stanford University, and Uber.

 Email / CV / Github